Mahler equations for Zeckendorf numeration: Introduction

-While the Zeckendorf analogue of $n ↦ qn$ is not linear, we show, by using work of Frougny~\cite{Frougny-1992}, that its non-linearity can be calculated by a deterministic automaton.
-From this, we introduce a linear operator~$Φ: R⟦ x⟧ → R⟦ x⟧$ on series which plays the role of the Frobenius operator $x ↦ x^q$ for $q$-Mahler equations, and with it we define Z-Mahler equations, analogously as in~\eqref{eq:q-Mahler}.
-Our main result is
+The main obstacle to extending Theorem~\ref{thm:main-thm-1} to the Zeckendorf numeration is that the natural replacement $ϕ :ℕ → ℕ$ of the map $n ↦ kn$, which we define in Section~\ref{sec:fun-phi}, is not linear, and this latter property is crucial in the construction of our automata in Theorem~\ref{thm:main}.
+Using work of Frougny and Solomyak~\cite{Frougny-1992,Frougny-Solomyak-1992} on the normalisation of addition, we show that the \emph{linearity defect} of~$\phi$ can be computed by a deterministic automaton.
+From this, we introduce in Section~\ref{sec:operator} a linear operator~$Φ: R⟦ x⟧ → R⟦ x⟧$ on series which plays the role of the Frobenius operator $x ↦ x^k$ for $k$-Mahler equations, and with it we define Z-Mahler equations in~\eqref{eq:Phi-power}.